Can You Edit a WordPress Website After Publishing? How to Edit Pages Before and After Publication

 How Do I Add, Edit, and Remove Pages in WordPress?

-To add a page in WordPress, go to ‘Pages’ > ‘Add New’ in the dashboard, create your content, and click ‘Publish’ to make it live.
-To edit a page, go to ‘Pages’, select the page, click ‘Edit’, make changes, and then hit ‘Update’ to save.
-To remove a page, find it under ‘Pages’, click ‘Trash’ to move it to the trash, where it stays for 30 days before permanent deletion.
+To add a page in WP, go to ‘Pages’ > ‘Add New’ in the dashboard, create your content and click ‘Publish’ to make it live.
+To change one, go to ‘Pages’, select the page, click ‘Edit’, make changes and then hit ‘Update’ to save.

 Conclusion